Brazelton-Lab/bio_utils/source/index.rst

 slow and no one has updated the original repo since 2012-06-17.
 Numerous developers actively maintain Biopython and it is quite a bit faster, in some regards, than SCREED.
-However, Biopython stocks their functions with an enourmous number of features that, while useful in a Python interpreter, are often ignored by programs or can be accomplished more quickly using built-in Python features, i.e. Biopython is bloatware to many developers.
+However, Biopython stocks their functions with an enormous number of features that, while useful in a Python interpreter, are often ignored by programs or can be accomplished more quickly using built-in Python features, i.e. Biopython is bloatware to many developers.
 As aforementioned, bio_utils' vanilla design overcomes both these libraries issues